dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 ### Images

 **Premium Choice**: [Midjourney](https://www.midjourney.com/): A fantastic tool that is worth a month of subscription to try it out.
-Uses a simple interface via Discord, where you type commands to generate or modify images.
+You can generate images in Discord or through their website.
 Follow their [quick start guide](https://docs.midjourney.com/docs/quick-start) and read about the many [commands](https://docs.midjourney.com/docs/command-list) and [parameters](https://docs.midjourney.com/docs/parameter-list) available to customize your results.

 **Free Recommendations:**